Big-Life-Lab/pbl-planning-tool-guide/README.md

 # Project Big Life Planning Tool guidance document

-The Project Big Life Planning Tool (http://policy.projectbiglife.ca/) was developed in order to support health professionals to perform research, plan, develop, and evaluate evidence-based public health interventions in Canada.
+The Project Big Life Planning Tool (http://planning.projectbiglife.ca/) was developed to public health surveillance, planing and research.
+The planning tool can assess the health burden of health behaviours and the potential health impact of public health preventive strategies in Canada, amongst other uses.

 This guidance document outlines **what the tool is**, **how it to use it**, and **how it operates**.
 The guidance includes the following sections: